2014 Midway Teacher Institute

 The first week covers Cold War antecedents, the early Cold War, the Korean conflict, the initial stages of the war in Vietnam, and key American domestic events.
 The second week emphasizes the Vietnam War and its tragic end, dramatic changes in American society, and the conclusion of the Cold War.
 The program features content presentations and recent research by expert scholars, including award-winning presidential historian Dr. Robert Dallek.
 It includes behind-the-scenes tours of the Midway, discussions with veterans and other participants in historical events, museum field trips, and pedagogical sessions that incorporate discussion of the Common Core standards and proposed national history framework.
 Interaction with institute faculty is encouraged, and optional university credit can be earned from California State University, San Marcos.

 Also featured in the Institute will be a presentation by Vietnam War Medal of Honor recipient Colonel Jay Vargas, and a workshop utilizing the Congressional Medal of Honor Foundation’s character development curriculum, “Lessons on Bravery and Self-Sacrifice.”
 Teachers attending the Institute will receive a $1,000 stipend, partial travel expense reimbursement (for those attending from outside the San Diego area), paid parking, meals aboard Midway, and numerous books and teaching resources.

 APPLICATIONS MAY BE SUBMITTED BEGINNING JANUARY 1, 2014.
 EARLY APPLICATION IS ADVISED!

 To apply or receive more information about the Institute, contact Institute Director John F. Burns at email@example.com

-For applications and additional information, contact Institute Co-Director Dr. Kirk Ankeney at firstname.lastname@example.org
+For information about local arrangments, contact Institute Co-Director Dr. Kirk Ankeney at firstname.lastname@example.org